Turn myths into reality for stronger retirement strategies

 Myth #1: Medicare is free

-An estimated 79% of people believe Medicare Part B is free.² While Part A is free for most people, there are several other parts that require premiums, deductibles and out-of-pocket costs.
+While Part A is free for most people, other Medicare insurance plans require premiums, deductibles and out-of-pocket costs.

-Some of the costs associated with Medicare include:³
+Some of the costs associated with Medicare include:

 - Part D (drug coverage): Could require monthly premiums.

-Even after paying premiums and deductibles, Medicare still doesn’t cover all health care costs.³ In fact:
+Even after paying premiums and deductibles, Medicare still doesn’t cover all health care costs.
+In fact:

 - Part D: Covers only a portion of medication costs.